matheusmogi/genius-ai/README.md

 3. Choose A Provider (Groq/OpenAI/Anthropic) And A Model.
 4. Click “Load Model”.
 The App Builds A Context-Aware Chain.
 5. Start Chatting In The Main Panel; Use “Clean History” To Reset Memory.
+6. Authentication: On First Load, A Login Form Is Shown; Use The Sidebar Logout Button To End The Session.

 ---